ThomasChia/UFC--Fight-Me-Bro/README.md

 ### Ground and Pound or Knock-Out Artist?
 There is no direct feature to say if someone is mainly a striker or a grappler, or even a combination between the two.
 However, it would be reasonable to assume that strikers would tend to have more finishes on their feet (more KDs and more STRs) and grapplers would have more finishes on the ground (SUBs and TDs).
 Therefore, a decent proxy might be to compare how fighters with more grappler heavy stats do against fighters with more striking heavy stats.
-This might give us an insight into which might be the preferred style before going into battle.
+This could give us insight into which style is better.

-One potential downfall of this might be that fighters nowadays aren't trained in a specific discipline and so the populations that we are comparing might not represent what how world-class boxers would really do against world-class wrestlers.
+One potential downfall of this is that fighters nowadays aren't trained in a specific discipline, and so the populations that we are comparing might not represent what how world-class boxers would really do against world-class wrestlers.
+Getting data on this would be really beneficial for future analysis.

 We can group based on a couple of different columns.
 Either, the method of finish, or the total number of past actions (strikes, takedowns, submissions, knockdowns).
-Since I have few friends and little better to do while in lockdonw will look at both.
-First up, the past actions.
-This is what the fighter actually does most, compared to just how the match was finished, hence might give us a better indication of their overall fighting style.
+Since I have few friends and little better to do while in lockdown, will look at both.
+First up, past actions.
+This is what the fighter actually does most, compared to just how the match was finished, hence it might give us a better indication of their overall fighting style.
 Also, there is a smaller sample size when looking at the method of finish as it only gives detail on the winner, cutting the population in half.
 A potential expansion to this could be to add the method of loss to bridge this gap.
 We could then use this to indicate where a fighter is more uncomfortable and so their preferred style might be the opposite.
 Case and point, until recently Conor Mcgregor had never been knocked out, but submitteed multiple times, as such we would classify him as a striker.
 Given he had a [brief spell](https://en.wikipedia.org/wiki/Floyd_Mayweather_Jr._vs._Conor_McGregor) in boxing against [Floyd Mayweather](https://en.wikipedia.org/wiki/Floyd_Mayweather_Jr.), this might be pretty accurate.

 So problem numero uno, when we split fighters into strikers and grapplers based on *total* KDs and STRs vs total TDs and SUBs, strikes simply happen more often than grappling maneuvers.
 This is somewhat expect though since a submission usually finishes the fight and a takedown is very rare.
 Therefore, grouping based on totals will not work.